 Imaginative steps must be taken, especially from governments providing development aid, to allow taxpayers’ money to stretch further into boosting beneficial investment in ventures ranging from ports and railroads to energy and education.
 Imagination and discipline are needed.
 One measure could be to form an international coalition of public authorities occupying different positions on the infrastructure value chain.

 Infrastructure is the word of our times.
 Donald Trump’s election campaign emphasised the US investment gap in this field – although the president has done little so far to try to plug it.
 The issue extends around the world.
 Rarely has one technocratic-sounding term been imbued with so many beneficial meanings.

-Infrastructure investment stands for multiple benefits.
+Infrastructure investment stands for multiples of generosity.
 It is a desirable outlet for investment funds and an attractive means of raising growth rates and living standards.
-Moreover, it is an efficient way of promoting development and, if designed with environmental motives, a method for building sustainable, low-carbon economies in both advanced and developing markets.
+Moreover, it is an efficient way of promoting development and, if designed with environmental motives in mind, a method for building sustainable, low-carbon economies in both advanced and developing markets.

 Governments and investors are considering how best to guide the world’s surplus of income-seeking investable funds down the infrastructure route.
 Much more needs to be done.
 We need a compact between three categories of officialdom which seldom speak to each other: government investors, donors, and project sponsors.

 The first of these three groups are the Global Public Investors.
 These include the world’s sovereign funds and public pension funds which, together with central banks, command around $35tn of investable assets, according to OMFIF rankings.
 Many of these institutions are seeking higher returns in what are popularly known as ‘alternative’ assets like infrastructure.